abhishyantkhare/Astronet-Triage-TF2-upgraded/astronet/contrib/slim/README.md

 ```

 In this example, we start by creating the model (using TF-Slim's VGG
 implementation), and add the standard classification loss.
-Now, lets turn
+Now, let's turn to
-to the case where we have a multi-task model that produces multiple outputs:
+the case where we have a multi-task model that produces multiple outputs:

 ```python
 # Load the images and labels.